nhoizey/images-responsiver/packages/eleventy-plugin-images-responsiver/docs/tutorial/06-presets-properties/README.md

 We can use presets to add classes to images.

-For example, we can ad a `logo` class to every image using the `logo` preset with this syntax:
+For example, we can add a `logo` class to every image using the `logo` preset with this syntax:

 ```javascript
 const presets = {